 Even a first offense could negatively impact your life.
 However, previous convictions or an injury could make the punishment exponentially worse.
-Learn more about the penalties for reckless driving in California and what you should do next.
+Learn more about California’s penalties for reckless driving and what you should do next.

 What Constitutes Reckless Driving in California?